Zwieback

-Zwieback (/de/) is a form of rusk eaten in Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, France, Germany, Greece, Italy, Luxembourg, The Netherlands, North Macedonia, Poland, Scandinavia, Serbia, Slovenia, Switzerland and Turkey.
+Zwieback (/de/) is a form of rusk from German cuisine eaten throughout Europe.
 It is a type of crisp, sweetened bread, made with eggs and baked twice.
 It originated in East Prussia.
-According to Fabian Scheidler, Albrecht von Wallenstein invented zwieback to feed his mercenary army during the Thirty Years' War.
-The Mennonites brought Zwieback to the Russian Empire; before the Russian Revolution, when many emigrated to the west, they brought Zwieback to Canada, the United States and other parts of the world.
+According to Fabian Scheidler, Albrecht von Wallenstein invented Zwieback to feed his mercenary army during the Thirty Years' War.
+Zwieback is commonly used to feed teething babies and as the first solid food for patients with an upset stomach.